Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 11 - Failure Detectors.md

 ### 1. The Function and Impossibility of Perfect Detectors
-A Failure Detector (D) is a **local software module** residing within a process (P) that can be queried to determine the fate of another process (Q), specifically whether Q has crashed or stalled.
-If the process P dies, its local detector D also dies.
+A Failure Detector is a **local software module** residing within a process $p$ that can be queried to determine the fate of another process $q$, specifically whether $q$ has crashed or stalled.
+If the process $p$ dies, its local detector also dies.

 If one assumes a **magically perfect** failure detector—one that is **always right**—it would be simple to solve leader election, even in an asynchronous system.
 Processes could query the detector, disregard processes identified as dead, and elect the living process with the minimum ID.